httpwg/http-extensions/archive/draft-ietf-httpbis-priority.md

 described in {{Section 4 of RFC9113}}.
 The PRIORITY_UPDATE frame payload contains the following additional fields:

-Reserved:
-: A reserved 1-bit field.
-The semantics of this bit are undefined.
-It MUST remain unset (0x0) when sending and MUST be ignored when receiving.

 Prioritized Stream ID:
 : A 31-bit stream identifier for the stream that is the target of the priority update.